 Budget-Friendly - I save so much money on my monthly food bill when I'm good about making large batches of food in my slow cooker.
 It's easy to stretch more expensive ingredients, like meat, and have healthier lower-cost ingredients.

 These recipes are the very most popular on social media and consistently receive 5-star reviews.
-They are a good place to start if you haven't already tried them.
+These are a good place to start if you haven't already tried them.
+The roast is a classic with slow-cooker beef roast, potatoes, and carrots.
+I also love the white bean soup with chicken or turkey.

-These are the best beef recipes, other than any listed above.
+These are the best beef recipes (other than any listed above) and are a good source of protein.

 Dairy - any dairy but butter or heavy cream will curdle.
 It will taste fine but not look very appetizing.